Key information:

 Hadrian (100 CE-137 CE)

 Death: Sabina died of natural causes around 137 CE.
-Some sources suggest that Hadrian poisoned his wife or drove her to suicide, but these are likely rumors.
+Some sources suggest that Hadrian either poisoned his wife or drove her to suicide, but these accounts are generally regarded as rumors.

 Bust of Sabina, Palazzo Massimo alle Terme, Rome, December 2018